 STUDY VARIABLES.
-Study variables included comorbidities, patient demographics, hospital characteristics (inner city vs rural) and facility with percutaneous coronary intervention (PCI), index hospitalization length of stay and insurance type.
+Study variables included comorbidities, patient demographics, hospital characteristics (teaching/non-teaching, area type and presence of the percutaneous coronary intervention (PCI) unit), index hospitalization length of stay, and insurance type.
 HF patients were identified with ICD-9-CM codes as follows: 428.0; 428.1; 428.20; 428.21; 428.22; 428.23; 428.30; 428.31; 428.32; 428.33; 428.40; 428.41; 428.42; 428.43; 428.9.

 Outcomes – Statistics

-Outcomes were all-cause death, readmission for HF and readmission for any-cause at 30-days, 90-days, 180-days and 1-year as well as all-cause death at 1-year in patients who were readmitted compared to those who were not readmitted.
+Outcomes were cardiovascular and all-cause death, readmission for HF and readmission for any-cause at 30-days, 90-days, 180-days and 1-year as well as all-cause death at 1-year in patients who were readmitted compared to those who were not readmitted.
 Multivariable logistic regression models adjusted for demographics, hospital characteristics, length of stay (LOS), and the comorbidities listed above were used for these analyses.
-Linear models were fit to examine the time trends of all end points i.e. all-cause readmission, readmission for HF, CV death and all-cause death.
+Linear models were fit to examine the time trends of all four end points.

 This study was approved by Rutgers Robert Wood Johnson Medical School Institutional Review Board.